 Many stationary sources discharge visible emissions into the atmosphere, which often take the shape of a plume.
 Visible emissions are the visible particulate matter that occurs as the result of a wide range of processes.
 Such processes may involve smoke exiting a stack at a commercial or industrial facility, smoke exiting a chimney from a fireplace or kiln, or dust produced from driving down a gravel road.
 Opacity is the degree to which the transmission of light is reduced by such a plume and is typically measured over a 6-minute averaging period.

 Visible emissions at commercial and industrial sites are frequently regulated to meet Federal, State or municipal air quality standards.
 Many permits require a certified visual observer to perform an EPA Method 9 Opacity Test annually.
 C.T.
-Male Associates has an EPA Method 9 Opacity Test certified individual on staff.
+Male Associates environmental division has an EPA Method 9 Opacity Test certified individual on staff.
 For more information, contact us at (518) 786-7400 or click here.